Aditya925/Mystique/README.md

 # Mystique
-A file sharing server built using rust programming language
+A file transfer server built using rust programming language